Kursk submarine disaster: British and Norwegian help

 They found that dust and ash inside compartment nine severely restricted visibility.
 As they gradually worked their way inside the compartment and down two levels, Warrant Officer Sergei Shmygin found the remains of Captain-lieutenant Dmitry Kolesnikov.
 All the men had been badly burned.
 The divers cut additional holes in the hull over the third and fourth compartments.
 The Russian divers removed secret documents and eventually recovered a total of 12 bodies from the ninth compartment.
 This contradicted earlier statements made by senior Russian officials that all the submariners had died before the submarine hit the bottom.
-They also found the boat's log, but had to suspend work because of severe weather.
+They also found the ship's log, but had to suspend work because of severe weather.
 The rescue teams conducted continuous radiation measurements inside and outside the submarine, but none of the readings exceeded normal ranges.

 On 21 August, after the Norwegian divers confirmed that no one was alive in the ninth compartment, Russian Northern Fleet Chief of Staff Mikhail Motsak announced to the public that the Kursk was flooded and that all of its crewmembers had died.
 Admiral Popov, commander of the Northern Fleet, also addressed the public in a televised broadcast (at the end of which he removed his navy beret) and asked the Kursk family members for forgiveness: "...forgive me for not bringing back your boys."

 Additional plans were made to continue to remove the bodies, but the Russian Navy could not agree on a contract with a foreign company.
 The families of those who died on the submarine protested that they did not want additional lives put at risk to bring up the dead.
 On 22 August, President Putin issued an executive order declaring 23 August a day of mourning.
 On 26 August, Putin awarded the title of the Hero of Russia posthumously to the submarine's commander, Gennady Lyachin, and the 117 crewmembers and specialists were posthumously awarded the Order of Courage.

-Russians claim collision with NATO submarine
+Russian claim of collision with NATO submarine

-On Monday 14 August, Fleet Admiral Vladimir Kuroyedov stated the accident had been caused by a serious collision with a NATO submarine, although he gave no evidence to support his statement.
-Senior commanders of the Russian Navy repeated this account for more than two years after the disaster.
-Many who wished for continued poor relations between Russia and the West supported this scenario.
+On Monday 14 August, Fleet Admiral Vladimir Kuroyedov stated the accident had been caused by a serious collision with a NATO submarine, but provided no evidence.
+Senior commanders of the Russian Navy repeated this claim for more than two years after the disaster.
+This explanation was popular among those who wished for continued poor relations between Russia and the West.

-During the original exercise, the Russians required each of their submarines to stay within a specified area.
-This protocol was intended to eliminate the possibility of a collision and to allow surface ships to detect the presence of a Western spy sub.
+During the original exercise, the Russian Navy required each submarine stay within a specified area.
+This protocol was intended to eliminate the possibility of a collision and allow surface ships to detect the presence of a Western spy sub.